datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

    EOF
    ```

-   The `GatewayClass` is similar to an [IngressClass][] resrouce in that it helps to isolate
+   The `GatewayClass` is similar to an [IngressClass][] resource in that it helps to isolate
    which controller is responsible for using any configuration that is tied to the `GatewayClass`.
+   Here, we are referencing the `EnvoyProxy`[] resource `edge-stack-proxy` that contains the configuration that Envoy Gatewway will use for [Envoy Proxy][] deployments.

-   When the `Gateway` is created, it will trigger Envoy Gateway to create a managed deployment of [Envoy Proxy][]
+   When the `Gateway` is created, it will trigger Envoy Gateway to create a managed deployment of Envoy Proxy.
    tied to the `Gateway` along with a corresponding `LoadBalancer` type `Service`.
 Deleting the `Gateway` will also cause the Envoy Proxy deployment and `Service` to be removed.

 2. Apply the YAML for the "Quote" service.